Supersingular irreducible symplectic varieties: Introduction

-\begin{named}{Conjecture A}[Characterizations of supersingularity] Let $X$ be a symplectic variety.
+\begin{named}{Conjecture A}[Characterizations of supersingularity] Let $X$ be a symplectic variety defined over an algebraically closed field $k$ of positive characteristic.
 If it is $2^{nd}$-Artin supersingular, then all the following conditions hold: \begin{itemize} \item \textbf{\upshape (Equivalence conjecture)} $X$ is fully Shioda (hence fully Artin) supersingular. \item \textbf{\upshape (Unirationality conjecture)} $X$ is unirational. \item \textbf{\upshape (RCC conjecture)} $X$ is rationally chain connected. \item \textbf{\upshape (Supersingular abelian motive conjecture)} The rational Chow motive of $X$ is a direct summand of the motive of a supersingular abelian variety. \end{itemize} \end{named} The Tate conjecture implies the equivalence between the $2^{nd}$-Artin supersingularity and $2^{nd}$-Shioda supersingularity; while the equivalence conjecture predicts more strongly that the supersingularity of the second cohomology implies the supersingularity of the entire cohomology.
 The unirationality conjecture and the RCC conjecture can be viewed as a geometric characterization for the cohomological notion of supersingularity.
 The supersingular abelian motive conjecture comes from the expectation that the algebraic cycles on a supersingular symplectic variety are ``as easy as possible''.
-By the work of Fakhruddin \cite{Fak02}, having supersingular abelian motive implies that the variety is fully Shioda supersingular (see Corollary \ref{cor:SSAV}).
-Therefore we can summarize Conjecture A as follows : the notions in the diagram of implications in Figure 1 are all equivalent for symplectic varieties.\\